Solving the Wrong Problem: How Journey Mapping Shifted Our Design Approach

 Why a Homepage Tweak Wasn’t Enough

-Moara brought me in to improve their homepage and increase adoption of a core feature: project folders for writing literature reviews.
-But the issue wasn’t layout, it was lack of guidance.
-Features existed, but they weren’t connected into a meaningful user journey.
+Moara brought me in to improve their homepage and increase adoption of a core feature.
+They thought it was a UI issue, but it was missing a meaningful user journey.

 What began as a simple UI request turned into a deeper investigation of user flow.
-In just two weeks, I delivered quick wins and a long-term redesign that helped the team reframe their product strategy and user experience.
+In just two weeks, I delivered short-term solutions and a long-term user flow redesign that helped the team reframe their product strategy and user experience.

 PROBLEM